lmr97/db-to-ml-pipeline/README.md

 # Database to ML Pipeline
 This is a a demonstration of a data engineering pipeline.
-Starting with defining a database on a Docker container, data is cleaned and inserted, using Python scripts.
+Starting with defining an Oracle database on a Docker container, data is cleaned and inserted, using Python scripts.
 Then, the data is queried and organized to be useful to an arbitrary machine learning model.
 To demo the functionality of this repository, follow these steps:

-## NOTE: This project is currently undergoing a major overhaul.
-Any discrepancies or deficiencies will soon be addressed.
+## NOTE: this project has yet to be tested on other machines.
+Feel free to create an issue.

 0. Install [Docker](https://docs.docker.com/engine/install/) if you have not already, as well as [Oracle's database API](https://docs.oracle.com/en-us/iaas/autonomous-database-serverless/doc/connecting-python-prepare.html).

 1. Change your working directory to the folder where you downloaded the repository.

 2. Run `clean_and_prep.sh` to clean the data and format it into the expected tables

 3. Load the database into a Docker container by running `buildDockerDB.sh`